Every eCommerce site page has just 1 end goal: to drive more sales.

 eBay uses an intermediary category page to make product search more straightforward.

-A blended category page is a hybrid of product listing and intermediary category page.
 It lists the products in one place and also offers shoppers an overview of related categories or subcategories.

 LuckyVitamins understands how to blend both worlds to make shoppers' product discovery experiences more meaningful.

-1) Shoppers can compare products quickly
+1. Help shoppers compare products quickly

-They made it effortless for shoppers to see the product names, images, prices, and customer ratings on the category pages at a glance.
+Make it effortless for shoppers to see the product names, images, prices, and customer ratings on the category pages at a glance.

 Of course, this helps shoppers quickly compare products at the spot without unnecessarily navigating to the product pages to learn about the products, enabling them to streamline their product searches.